Virtigox/Local-AI/README.md

-Localizing open-sources AI models using ollma and Open-WebUI running on docker.
+Localizing Open-Source AI(LLMs) models using ollma and Open-WebUI running on docker.

 # Step 1: Running Docker on Window's WSL2
 **Enable WSL2 and Install Ubuntu**